swindlesmccoop/aureate/README.md

-## Dependencies: libcurl, libarchive
+## Dependencies: libcurl, libgit

 ## To Do
-- Run PKGBUILD with `system("makepkg -si")` or something
-- Handle multiple packages to ininstall at at time
+- Handle multiple packages to install at at time
 - Add other arguments that pacman has, such as `-R`, `-Ss`, etc.
 - Use libgit or whatever so you can pull from the AUR git repos instead of redownloading the tarball every time